 Jeremiah Welsh Artist at the Broadmoor Galleries

-In 2017, Jeremiah completed his second solo exhibition of 31 low relief sculptures, in Colorado Springs, Colorado.
-Concurrently, his work was also juried into the National Sculpture Society 84th Annual Awards Exhibition.
+In 2017, Jeremiah completed his second solo exhibition of relief sculpture in Colorado Springs, Colorado.
+Concurrently his sculpture, Reaction Time, The Lizard and the Roadrunner, was juried into the NSS 84th Annual Awards Exhibition.